cyrilletoulet/gerenuk/documentation/install.md

-## 3. Install Gerenuk on Cloud controller
+## 3. Install Gerenuk on cloud controller
 First of all, follow the previous common prerequisites.

 ### 3.1.
 Database configuration